zozoheir/tinyllm/README.md

 * **High level, robust abstractions**: tinyllm is designed to be as simple as possible to use and integrate with existing and living codebases.
 * **Human and machine readable code** to enable AI powered and autonomous chain development

-## ⚡ LLMs as Finite State Compute graphs
-tinyllm is based on the following principles:
-* A Function has Finite States
-* LLM calls are Compute graphs

-Since an LLM Call is itself a Function, LLM chains are thus Finite State Compute graphs that can be tracked, logged and debugged as such.
-While Graphs have nice properties, they need have a specific way to be implemented from a software perspective (data storage, visualization, logging etc...).
-On top of being Compute graphs, LLM Chains calls can be non deterministic (1 input can have more than 1 output) and interact through natural language.
-This is a new and unique paradigm for production software that hasn't been fully figured out yet.
-This is where tinyllm comes in.

 ## ⚡ Concurrency vs Parallelism vs Chaining
 These tend to be confusing across the board.
 Here's a quick explanation: